Fazıl Önder: Assassination

 Önder was assassinated by TMT on 24 May 1958, it is believed that the order to assassinate him came because of the threat of his socialist leanings, as well as his stance against partition, favouring the idea of a united Cyprus.

 It has been reported that whilst Önder was initially shot, it was not fatal and the killer blow came when he attempted to overpower one of his assassins; the second member of the party stabbing him in the back during the struggle.
-His wife, Zehra, and daughter, Ayşe, were not permitted to be at his funeral; only his sister and two other relatives were allowed to attend.
+His wife, Zehra, and daughter, Ayşe, were not permitted to be at his funeral; only his sister and two other relatives.es were allowed to attend.
 His relatives are still unable to confirm if Önder was in fact the individual buried under his name.